Need to Know

 Can we bring our children?

 Yes!
-We have one family room (Ladbroke) which can accommodate up to 5 people (2 adults, 2 children and 1 infant) and a suite (Tregenna) that has a sofa bed so is suitable for a family of 3.
-All the bedrooms are spacious enough for a cot, but we suggest Kundaly or Ladbroke if you have little ones that are sometimes lively at unsociable hours!.
+We have one family room (Ladbroke) which can accommodate up to 5 people (2 adults, 2 children and 1 infant).
+All the bedrooms are spacious enough for a cot, but we suggest Kundaly or Ladbroke if you have little ones that are sometimes lively at unsociable hours!

 Yes!
 We love dogs (and have two rescue pointers who enjoy meeting guests) and Ladbroke is our dog-friendly room.
 It has a door straight out onto the yard and is near the boot room which is ideal for leads and bowls.